 Drug Dealer Sentenced To Federal Prison

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The case was prosecuted by Assistant United States Attorney Leah E. McEwen for the Government.
+The case was investigated by the Drug Enforcement Agency.
+The case was prosecuted by Assistant United States Attorney Leah McEwen.

 Inquiries regarding the case should be directed to Sue McKinney, Public Affairs Specialist, United States Attorney's Office at (478) 621-2602.